Charging your electric vehicle in Europe

 France and Belgium

-In France, EV drivers can refill their batteries at around 120,000 charge points.
-Belgium has a choice of over 44,000.
+In France, EV drivers can refill their batteries at around 165,000 public charge points.
+Belgium has a choice of over 100,000.
+As well as Electra, Tesla, Fastned and IONITY chargers you should look at the following:

-- Oil company Total has rolled out 175kW fast chargers on its fuel forecourts, adding to the 20,000 charge points it already has in France, Belgium, Germany, Luxembourg and the Netherlands.
-It also operates the Bélib network of 2,000 chargers in Paris.
+- Oil company Total has rolled out 175kW fast chargers on its fuel forecourts, adding to the 75,000 charge points it already has across Western Europe.
+It also operates the Bélib network of over 2,000 chargers in Paris.

 Spain and Portugal